 But have these companies really changed their ways?
 Or are they simply trying to capitalize on a new market?

-For our first brand of #fiveweeksoffails, it’s time to dive into the sustainability of a shopping mall staple: Express.
+Let’s dive into the sustainability of a shopping mall staple: Express.

 Express is a huge commercial retailer with over 500 stores in the U.S. and an expansive online catalog available at the click of a button.
 In comparison to other fast fashion brands, Express hasn’t gone out of its way to hype up its effort to be more sustainable.
 If you look on their website their sustainability section is pretty sparse.